MikeBeaton/GitCheatSheet/README.md

     git rebase -i HEAD~2

-Rebase all the way to the first commit (which can't be done with the above):
+Rebase all the way to the first commit (which can't be done with the above) (https://stackoverflow.com/a/2309391/795690):

     git rebase -i --root